markusmobius/go-re2/README.md

 # go-re2

+Note: This library is fork of [https://github.com/wasilibs/go-re2] with very minor changes that also allow compilation on Windows with MinGW-w64.

 go-re2 is a drop-in replacement for the standard library [regexp][1] package which uses the C++ [re2][2] library for improved performance with large inputs or complex expressions.
 By default, re2 is packaged as a WebAssembly module and accessed with the pure Go runtime, [wazero][3].